Economy of China

-China has an upper middle income developing mixed socialist market economy that incorporates industrial policies and strategic five-year plans.
-It has the world's second largest economy by nominal GDP, totaling around US$18.321 trillion in 2022, and the world's largest economy since 2016 when measured by purchasing power parity (PPP).
-China accounted for 18.6% of global economy in 2022 in PPP terms, and around 18% in nominal terms in 2022.
-Historically, China was one of the world's foremost economic powers for most of the two millennia from the 1st until the 19th century.
-The economy consists of public sector enterprise, state-owned enterprises (SOEs) and mixed-ownership enterprises, as well as a large domestic private sector and openness to foreign businesses in a system.
-It recently overtook the economy of the European Union in 2021.
+The People's Republic of China has a developing mixed socialist market economy, incorporating industrial policies and strategic five-year plans.
+China has the world's second-largest economy by nominal GDP and since 2016 has been the world's largest economy when measured by purchasing power parity (PPP).
+China accounted for 19% of the global economy in 2022 in PPP terms, and around 18% in nominal terms in 2022.
+The economy consists of state-owned enterprises (SOEs) and mixed-ownership enterprises, as well as a large domestic private sector which contribute approximately 60% of the GDP, 80% of urban employment and 90% of new jobs.